hashimalrfaee/Ecommerce-Sales-Dashboard/README.md

 -   ✅ Top Customers by Revenue\
 -   ✅ Revenue by Country (Bar + Map visualization)

+# Goal
+-  “The goal is to help the e-commerce team understand product performance and optimize marketing strategies.”

 ## Key Insights

 -   Shawl is the top-performing product by revenue.\